desmos-labs/desmos/docs/developers/queries/profiles/user-blocks.md

 ## Query user blocked users
-This query endpoint allows you to retrieve the user blocked by the user with the given `address`.
+This query allows you to retrieve the user blocked by the user with the given `address`.

 **CLI**
 ```bash